The Cypress Club, Lush Life Playing

 “OH!”, said Sonny.
 Actually, no he didn’t; he said “OahOOOoohhhh!
 I geddit now!
 Fine!
 When we leavin’?”
 I could have killed him, but I had a job on so instead I finished my coffee.
 It tasted like dark roasted heaven, which for some reason really pissed me off.

 “OK; let’s get moving.
 I’ve got to change, and — what’s that?”
-The face on Eddie’s fancy watch had started flashing.
+The face of Eddie’s fancy watch had started flashing.
 He glanced at it and looked up at me, his face gone gray.
+It made for an interesting light effect, but I didn’t get time to enjoy it.

 “That’s Gino, out front,” he said.
 “It’s a raid!”